Huawei CFO's lawyers argue U.S. extradition case does not pass Canadian law

 Meng, 47, arrived in a Vancouver courtroom on Monday for the first phase of a hearing that will last at least four days, during which her legal team argued that “double criminality” was at the heart of the case, as China repeated its call for Canada to release her.

-Meng took her seat beside her translator at a desk, behind her legal team.
+Meng sat beside her translator at a desk, behind her legal team.

 Tuesday’s hearing began with a nearly half-hour long back-and-forth between defense lawyer Eric Gottardi and the British Columbia Supreme Court Judge Heather Holmes.
 Gottardi attempted to answer a question that Holmes had asked Monday, about whether Meng’s alleged bank fraud against HSBC could be construed as a fraud if it had happened Canada.